cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 again. (xxx)

-The current release version of CrypTool and the source code are available at the following internet addresses (without registration):
+The current release version of CrypTool and the source code are available at the following Internet addresses (without registration):
                 https://www.CrypTool.org
                 http://www.CrypTool.com
                 http://www.CrypTool.de